-Wesley Acres Inc. was renamed the South Iowa Methodist Homes Inc. in 1963.
+Wesley Acres, Inc., was renamed South Iowa Methodist Homes Inc. in 1963.

-In 1987, a corporate reorganization changed South Iowa Methodist Homes Inc. to Wesley Retirement Services.
+In 1987, a corporate reorganization renamed South Iowa Methodist Homes, Inc., as Wesley Retirement Services.

 The Village in Indianola was built in 1991, and Park Centre in Newton opened a year later, with Willowbrook Adult Day relocating to the Park Centre campus.

-In 2001, Wesley Retirement Services corporate offices moved from the Chamberlain Mansion its present offices in Johnston, Iowa.
+In 2001, Wesley Retirement Services' corporate offices moved from the Chamberlain Mansion to its present offices in Johnston, Iowa.

-In 2004, recognizing the need to assist older adults in their home, Wesley at Home, a certified-Medicare in-home health care agency, was launched in Des Moines, Iowa, to serve Polk, Warren and Dallas counties.
+In 2004, recognizing the need to assist older adults in their homes, Wesley at Home, a Medicare-certified in-home health care agency, was launched in Des Moines to serve Polk, Warren and Dallas counties.

-Pella Regional Health Center transferred ownership of Fair Haven East, Pella Manor and Jefferson Place to WesleyLife effective Jan.
-1, 2010.
-These three communities are known as Hearthstone, a ministry of WesleyLife.
+Pella Regional Health Center transferred ownership of Fair Haven East, Pella Manor, and Jefferson Place to WesleyLife on January 1, 2010.
+Together with The Cottages, these communities are known as Hearthstone, a ministry of WesleyLife.

-In 2013, WesleyLife introduced a new transportation service, Wesley Wheels, offering “door through door” service in Greater Des Moines.
+In 2013, WesleyLife introduced Wesley Wheels, a transportation service in Central Iowa.

-In 2014, Hearthstone opened The Cottages, a community dedicated to transforming the experience of assisted living, memory care and skilled nursing.
+In 2014, Hearthstone opened The Cottages, a community dedicated to transforming the experiences of assisted living, memory care, and skilled nursing.
 The Cottages were recognized in 2015 as a top Award of Merit recipient in the 19th annual national Environments for Aging Design Showcase.

 All nine WesleyLife locations – all seven communities, the 18th Street offices and the Home Office – earned recognition as Blue Zones Designated Worksites in 2015.